andrew-spade-acn/d3-react-presentation/PITCHME.md

 * No clear, clean way to handle D3's `enter`/`exit`/`update`
 * Syntax deviates from D3, causing frustration and awkward syntax (d3.axis is extra rough)
 ---
+#### The DOM Emulator

+What if we could trick D3 into thinking it's rendering DOM elements?

 +++
 #### The DOM Emulator